 PRESIDENT & CEO, DACRA, MIAMI

 In 1987, at 24, Robins founded his real estate company, Dacra, focused on creating landmark commercial, residential and mixed-use developments that integrate art, design and architecture.
-Over the years, he has developed more than 2 million square feet in South Beach’s Art Deco District and Lincoln Road, including preserving historic hotels on Ocean Drive and creating the new-urbanist residential community Aqua on Allison Island.
+Over the years, particularly in the late 1980s and ‘90s, the Miami native developed more than 2 million square feet in South Beach’s Art Deco District and Lincoln Road, including preserving historic hotels on Ocean Drive and creating the new-urbanist residential community Aqua on Allison Island.

-He owns the Design Miami and Basel fairs in partnership with the producers of Art Basel and is the founder and chairman of the Anaphiel Foundation, a non-profit dedicated to supporting arts education and exploration.
-He also has amassed a large collection of modern and contemporary art and has donated more than 200 works to the Perez Art Museum Miami, where he is a trustee.
+An art lover and collector, Robins owns the Design Miami and Basel fairs in partnership with the producers of Art Basel and is the founder and chairman of the Anaphiel Foundation, a non-profit dedicated to supporting arts education and exploration.
+He has donated more than 200 works from his large collection of modern and contemporary art to the Perez Art Museum Miami, where he is a trustee.